Does Alcohol Cause Depression & Anxiety?

 There were links discovered between the neurophysiological and metabolic changes produced by alcoholism and the systems for depression to take place.
 The study concluded that misuse of alcohol puts an individual at a significantly greater danger to develop depression than that of a person who is not abusing the drug.

-For that reason, it is crystal clear that alcohol abuse can encourage depression, and depression can also lead to alcohol abuse.
+For that reason, it is crystal clear that alcohol abuse can encourage anxiety and depression, and depression can also lead to alcohol abuse.

 This dysfunctional relationship could be recurrent as well.
 A person can get snagged going back and forth in between using alcohol.
 Then using booze to attempt to stop the arising sadness.
 It may be an extremely difficult set of co-occurring disorders to deal with, and expert help is required.